Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/_index.md

 ---

-    title: Working with files and coding
+    title: "Working with files and coding"
-    linkTitle: About files and coding
+    linkTitle: "About files and coding"
     weight: 260

----
-## Specific parameters for z/OS
+---## Specific parameters for z/OS

 This section describes the parameters and values that are specific to Transfer CFT z/OS and information about: